jsvn/Aloha-Apparel-2/README.md

 Incorporated a list-based navigation menu
 CSS requirements:

-Be refactored to use a mobile-first responsive layout using flexbox (no floats!)
+Refactored to use a mobile-first responsive layout using flexbox (no floats!)

 RWD requirements